auth0-sandbox/auth0-application-development/module01-instructions.md

 Many folks still use them as a hangover from C, C++, Java, or C# and you can use them if you like.
 This example is following accepted conventions and not including them.

-1. *express-openid-connect* is built as a *CommonJS* module so, we have to destructure it into the components that we need with this statement.
+1. *express-openid-connect* is built as a *CommonJS* module and will will destructure it into the components that will be used with the following statement.
 *Destructuring* is the JavaScript technique to assign the property values of an object into individual variables, in this case JavaScript copies the values of the *auth* and *requiresAuth* properties.
-The only reason for doing this is to access the functions *auth* and *requiresAuth* easily.
+The only reason for doing this is to access the functions *auth* and *requiresAuth* without having to go through the original object.
-Put it right after the imports:
+Put this right after the imports:
     ```js
     const { auth, requiresAuth } = auth0Express
     ```